BlueFenixProductions/Blue-Fenix-Productions-LLC/portfolio.md

 ![blue fenix](/assets/images/businesscard.png)

 This site was built to showcase the simplicity in our design process.
-Built on modern, standards-compliant web technologies, we build our web properties mobile first.
+Built on modern, standards-compliant web technologies; we build our web properties mobile first.
 That means your brand will scale from the smallest iPhone to the largest monitor, and be beautiful and functional throughout.

 <div id="carousel-portfolio" class="carousel slide" data-ride="carousel">
   <div class="carousel-inner">